Residential Fiberglass Tanks

 Because of their excellent corrosion resistance, fiberglass pressure vessels have found their way into numerous water treatment systems, replacing steel vessels.
 In the residential category, fiberglass vessels are used in water softeners, filters, iron removers and reverse osmosis (RO) water treatment systems.

 There are different maintenance requirements for these two general categories of fiberglass vessels.
 Once a fiberglass tank is installed in an in-home water treatment system, little maintenance is required though proper preventive care needs to be taken at the installation stage.
-Figure 2 shows a typical cabinet model water treatment system where the vessel is part of the brine tank.
 As a result, it comes into intimate contact with salt and moisture.
 Proper care must be exercised when choosing the correct tank for this application.
 Choose a tank that is constructed to resist the conditions in the salt water.
 Acidic water and salt can present a threat to the surface of the vessel if the incorrect glass or resin system was used in the manufacture of the vessel.